Tips for Preparing a Competitive Application

 1. Review all application requirements for the fellowship to ensure you are eligible and prepared.

 Applicants should review all requirements up front at the Payne Program website.
 The program has no flexibility on core eligibility requirements such as U.S. citizenship, cumulative GPA, and plans to attend a two-year graduate program.
 Applicants should make a plan to complete all aspects of the application on time.
-This will require steps such as securing letters of recommendation and transcripts, taking or securing results from the GRE/GMAT, preparing graduate school applications, collecting financial data, and writing a statement of interest.
+This will require steps such as securing letters of recommendation and transcripts, preparing graduate school applications, collecting financial data, and writing a statement of interest.
 The FAQ section of the website can answer many application questions.

 2. Clearly explain in your statement of interest your motivations for applying for the fellowship and identify the background, experiences, skills, and motivation that you believe will make you successful in the USAID Foreign Service.